-For my own production, I tried to optimize the pattern and manufacture of the cloth mask, so there’s no need to touch and straighten it out while wearing.
-To achieve this, the mask is supposed to fit snug and gapless around nose, cheeks and chin and stay in place, so it doesn’t slide up the eyes or down the nose.
-Other points I found important were easy replacement of parts such as wire, filter and ties, plus quick and simple sewing and washing without much ado.
+For my own production, I optimized the pattern and manufacture of the cloth mask, to make it fit snug and gapless around nose, cheeks and chin and reliably stay in place, so it doesn’t slide up the eyes or down the nose.
+Individual parts such as wire, filter and ties are very easy to replace, plus the mask is quick and simple to sew, wash and iron.

 Test Series of Different Mask Shapes

-First, I just meant to sew a couple of cloth masks for myself, my family, some friends, friends of the family and family of friends.
-To find a suitable shape, I tried all the well-known sewing patterns, but didn’t like their fit – and then the pattern nerd took over (long ago, I studied fashion design, with focus on historical sports apparel and seemingly impossible patterns… :)).
+First, I just meant to sew a couple of cloth masks for myself, family and friends, friends of the family and family of friends.
+To find a suitable shape, I tested all the sewing patterns known at the time, but didn’t like their fit – and then the pattern nerd took over (long ago, I studied fashion design, with focus on historical sports apparel and seemingly impossible patterns… :)).
 Finally, I combined a hybrid pattern from known features, plus a couple of my own hacks!

 Features of my Optimized Hybrid Cloth Mask

-I opted for folds that give more air to breathe, move along with facial expressions and gently enclose the chin.
+I opted for pleats that give more air to breathe, move along with facial expressions and gently enclose the chin.
 In addition, straight folds have the advantage of a flat lay-down shape, which is easier to sew and to iron.
-The trapezoid shaped pattern corresponds with the anatomy of the face, it fits slimmer and less bulgy on the chin than a rectangle.
+The trapezoid pattern corresponds with the anatomy of the face, it fits more snug and less bulgy on the chin than a rectangle.

 The side of the mask has a drawstring channel, which can be slightly creased, so the side does not protrude and a tight fit can be achieved.
 Thanks to the casing, elastic ear straps or a head tie can easily be adjusted and exchanged.